 Rank-Based Statistics

-If your data is skewed, has outliers, or is ordinal (like a 1-5 star rating), using a t-test can lead to false conclusions.
+If your data is heavily skewed, contains massive outliers, or is purely ordinal (like a 1-5 star customer review), using a t-test can lead to mathematically sound but practically false conclusions.

-Rank-based tests are the solution.
-Instead of analyzing the raw values, we analyze their ranks.
+Rank-based (Non-parametric) tests are the solution.
+Instead of analyzing the raw, volatile values, we strip away the magnitude and analyze their relative ranks.

 1. The Transformation: Values → Ranks